Creating your Student Directed Seminar

 After your seminar is approved

-If your proposal is approved, you are required to attend training to support the development of seminar facilitation and coordination skills and develop your seminar’s official syllabus, reading list, and materials.
+If your proposal is approved, you will be required to attend biweekly in-person training sessions for the first term (Sep-Dec).
+There, you’ll gain valuable tools on seminar facilitation, coordination, syllabus development and promotional strategies to fill up your course.
 You will also need to schedule a class meeting time, book a classroom, and identify any guest speakers you might want.

 Once this has been completed, your seminar will then be made available for registration to students at UBC Vancouver as a 3-credit, upper level course.
 The minimum enrolment for each seminar is 7 student participants (not including the coordinator), and the maximum is 15.